morwarid1/morwarid1.github.io/index.md

 Welcome to my Data Bootcamp space!
 I’m so glad you’re here.

-I’m a data analyst and educator, passionate about helping others grow their skills and confidence in the world of data.

 This site will guide you through 7 clear phases to help you master tools like Excel, SQL, Python, and more — whether you're just starting or upskilling.

 ---